Foot amputation

 • Vascular surgery

-Severe sepsis or blood poisoning happens when drug-resistant bacteria overwhelm the body and spread throughout the bloodstream.
-Sepsis can affect blood flow and cause tissue to die, especially in the toes and feet.
+Severe sepsis or blood poisoning can also cause tissue death — especially in the toes and feet.

 What are the types of lower limb amputation?

-Whether you need a diabetic foot amputation, toe amputation, or any other amputation type, it is best to know the details ahead of time.
+Whether you need a leg amputation, toe amputation, or any other type of amputation, it is best to know the details ahead of time.
+The healthcare professional responsible for your amputation should go over why you need an amputation and how much tissue will be removed.

 Transmetatarsal Amputation

-TMA surgery is a routine procedure for treating a highly infected foot or a foot with inadequate oxygen flow.
-Again, we will try to preserve a your foot whenever possible through our advanced wound care techniques.
+TMA surgery is a routine procedure for treating a highly infected foot or a foot with inadequate blood flow

 Symes Amputation